 How It Drives

-Unfortunately, the iM’s athleticism is only skin deep.
+Unfortunately, the iM’s hot-hatch athleticism is only skin deep.
 The Toyota Corolla iM is the automotive equivalent of smoking cigarettes while wearing skintight activewear.
 The iM looks sporty enough, but try to get the lead out and the iM coughs and wheezes up to speed.
 Its noisy 137-horsepower, 1.8-liter four-cylinder engine isn’t nearly as refined as the offerings in the pricier Chevrolet Cruze, Honda Civic or Mazda3 hatchbacks.
 Compare the iM with those here.

 The iM isn’t underpowered, but the gravelly sounding engine is ill-matched with the responsive continuously variable automatic transmission.
 The CVT is quick to accelerate, but the buzz saw under the hood exaggerates every CVT adjustment into a noticeable and loud groan.
 In the handling department, the iM drives more like a casual commuter than a hot hatchback — atypical in a class that promotes driving fun, as in the tight-handling Cruze, Civic and Mazda3.